RhodesPeter/online-console-options/README.md

  2. You can run code in the console and there is a built in error checker too.<br>
  3. Most of the functionality that a beginner needs can be used without signing up to a 'Pro' account.<br>

-Pros: Built in tool to collaboratively code with others.
+<b>Pros:</b> Built in tool to collaboratively code with others.
 Useful to code Javascript alongside HTML and CSS.<br>
-Cons: Tricky to get the hang of when starting out, best to use when code is needed to be built alongside HTML AND CSS.
+<b>Cons:</b> Tricky to get the hang of when starting out, best to use when code is needed to be built alongside HTML AND CSS.
 <br>
 <br>